-The Trojan Horse is o tole from the Trojan War, as told in Virgil's Latin epic poem The Aeneid Quintus of Smyrna.
-The events in this story from the Bronze Age took place ofter Homer's lliad and before his Odyssey.
+The Trojan Horse is a tale from the Trojan War, as told in Virgil's Latin epic poem The Aeneid Quintus of Smyrna.
+The events in this story from the Bronze Age took place after Homer's lliad and before his Odyssey.
 It was the stratagem that allowed the Greeks finally to enter the city of Troy and end the conflict.
-In the best-known version, after o fruitless 10-yeor siege, the Greeks construct a huge wooden horse in an attempt to once and for all destroy Troy from the inside.
-According to Quintus, it was Odysseus who cameup with the idea of building a great wooden horse in which 30men could hide lo be wheeled into the city without the Trojans knowing.
-The Greeks build a huge, magnificent wooden horse in 3 days_under the leadership of Epeios.
-Odysseus' plan also calls for one man to remain outside or the horse.
+In the best-known version, after a fruitless 10-year siege, the Greeks construct a huge wooden horse in an attempt to once and for all destroy Troy from the inside.
+According to Quintus, it was Odysseus who came up with the idea of building a great wooden horse in which 30 men could hide to be wheeled into the city without the Trojans knowing.
+The Greeks build a huge, magnificent wooden horse in 3 days under the leadership of Epeios.
+Odysseus' plan also calls for one man to remain outside of the horse.
 This man will act as though the Greeks abandoned him, leaving the horse as a gift for the Trojans.
 The Greeks chose their soldier Sinon to play this role, as he is the only volunteer.
-Virgil describes the actual encounter between Sinon and the Trojans; Sinon successfully convinces the Trojans that he hos been left behind and the Greeks are gone, and thehorse is wheeled inside the city walls asa victory trophy.
-That night, the Greek soldiershidden inside the horse emerged and opened the city gates for line rest of the Greek army.
+Virgil describes the actual encounter between Sinon and the Trojans; Sinon successfully convinces the Trojans that he has been left behind and the Greeks are gone, and the horse emerged and opened the city gates for the rest of the Greek army.
 They raid and destroy the city of Troy, finally ending the Trojan War.

-Sovrce: http://en.wikipedia.org/wiki/Trojon_Horse (11 January 10).
+Source: http://en.wikipedia.org/wiki/Trojan_Horse (11 January 10).